 e.
 If stratification was used, did any strata in the sample contain only one outlet or cluster this year?
-Yes No No stratification f.
-Was a cluster sample design used? 🗌 Yes 🗌 No

-If Yes, explain how this situation was dealt with in variance estimation.
+If Yes , explain how this situation was dealt with in variance estimation. ation 1) 103, explain now this struction was acart with in variance estimation. was dealt with in variance estimation.